 Religion and belief systems feature a great deal in the fantasy genre, and it’s unsurprising why.
 Religion, faiths and beliefs shape our own lives in a multitude of ways, providing purpose, meaning and structure.

-Welcome to this detailed guide on how to create a premise and writing with a literary theme.
+Welcome to this detailed guide on how to write a premise.
 It’s interesting how attitudes change.
-When I first
+When I first began writing I viewed the plot

 Two and a half years of writing and editing all at an end, and now it’s free to roam the bookshelves of the world!
 And